-Background (education, what career did you have before this?)
+Background/education, what career did you have before the Coding Fellowship?)

 My background was in architecture and the built environment.
 I did a degree in architecture in Manchester University and worked as a building surveyor for the past 2 years before joining the course.